okjuan/vbook/_posts/2025-08-07-ireland-trip.md

 #### Wednesday 08/13/2025 -- Doolin -> Dingle

+- pack and leave airbnb
+- get coffee & breakfast @ Rocket House Coffee
+- ferry to Inis Oirr
+- rent pedal-assist electric bikes and ride them around the island
+- lunch @ Flaherty's Pub
+- bike towards shipwreck then back to ferry terminal
+- ferry back to Doolin
+- drive south along coast, through Kilkee which was buzzing with activity

 #### Thursday 08/14/2025 -- Dingle

 - meet with my friends K and C who I befriended in Berlin during my post-graduation travels in the summer of 2019